This article includes guidance on taking an in-person exam at ExCeL London.

-- Accessing your exam timetable on KCL My Timetable
+• Accessing your exam timetable on My Timetable

 Travelling to ExCeL London

 ExCeL London is a large, multifunctional exhibition and convention centre that hosts a wide variety of events and meetings.
-As you prepare to travel to ExCeL, please be aware of the other events that may be taking place in other areas of the venue.
+As you prepare to travel to ExCeL, please be aware that other events may be taking place elsewhere in the venue.

-On the day of the exam, you have 2 options for stations:
+On the day of the exam, you have two options for stations:

-Important to know: It is a 15 minute walk from Custom House station to the venue, so we recommend that you plan your time to ensure you are able to arrive on time for your exam.
-We would recommend using Prince Regent station if you can, for a shorter walk
+Important to know: It is approximately a 15 minute walk from Custom House station to the exam hall within ExCeL, so we recommend that you plan ahead to ensure you are able to arrive on time for your exam.
+We would recommend using Prince Regent station, if you can, for a shorter walk.

 The full address is: ExCeL London, Royal Victoria Dock, 1 Western Gateway, London, E16 1XL.